-Strategy 1 Details Formative Reviews Strategy 1: Launch social media and marketing to educate parents and students about advanced academics and availability of CTE/AP/DC or Formative other offering to promote collaboration and design student supports for passing Industry Certifications and passing AP exams.
-Nov Feb June Strategy's Expected Result/Impact: 90% of students enrolled in a course with an industry certification will take the certification exam or the AP exam.
-Staff Responsible for Monitoring: Administrators, Department Chairs, CTE, AP, and DC teachers, Instructional Coaches 25% 30% Strategy 2 Details For mative Revi ews Strategy 2: Launch a Canvas page for all students, parents and staff to exist as an information hub for stakeholders.
-Formative Strategy's Expected Result/Impact: Growth/increase of knowledge and enrollment of CTE, AP and DC Programs Nov Feb June Staff Responsible for Monitoring: Administrators, Department Chairs, CTE, AP and DC teachers, and Instructional Coaches 40% Strategy 3 Details For mative Revi ews Strategy 3: Academic Leadership Team, Counselors and/or CCR will host at least one student and parent outreach event per semester to Formative promote parent understanding of the benefits of CTE, AP and Dual programs as well as open a dialogue with parents on GPA, the credits system, and college admissions.
+Strategy 1 Details For mative Revi ews Strategy 1: Launch social media and marketing to educate parents and students about advanced academics and availability of CTE/AP/DC or Formative other offering to promote collaboration and design student supports for passing Industry Certifications and passing AP exams.
+Strategy's Expected Result/Impact: 90% of students enrolled in a course with an industry certification will take the certification exam Feb Apr June or the AP exam.
+Staff Responsible for Monitoring: Administrators, Department Chairs, CTE, AP, and DC teachers, Instructional Coaches Strategy 2 Details For mative Revi ews Strategy 2: Highlight a weekly open lab session to provide students time to work on applications through weekly lab sessions and answer any Formative questions students will have to schedule 1:1 meetings and/or submit questions online.
+Feb Apr June Strategy's Expected Result/Impact: Growth/increase of knowledge and enrollment of CTE, AP and DC Programs Staff Responsible for Monitoring: Administrators, Department Chairs, CTE, AP and DC teachers, and Instructional Coaches Strategy 3 Details For mative Revi ews Strategy 3: Academic Leadership Team, Counselors and/or CCR will host at least one student and parent outreach event per semester to Formative promote parent understanding of the benefits of CTE, AP and Dual programs as well as open a dialogue with parents on GPA, the credits system, and college admissions.
 A special session for EB parents with district staff to provide translation will be incorporated into the events.
-Nov Feb June One of the events will be conducted by Zoom to increase parent participation.
+Feb Apr June One of the events will be conducted by Zoom to increase parent participation.
 Strategy's Expected Result/Impact: Parents will attend at least one parent engagement event with the Academic Leadership Team, Counselors and/or CCR as evidenced by sign-in sheets.
-45% Staff Responsible for Monitoring: Academic Leadership Team (Administrators, Department Chairs, and Instructional Coaches), Counselors and/or CCR
+Staff Responsible for Monitoring: Academic Leadership Team (Administrators, Department Chairs, and Instructional Coaches), Counselors and/or CCR